koyotecoin/koyotecoin/contrib/macdeploy/README.md

 A background image is added to DMG files by inserting a `.DS_Store` during creation.

-As of OS X 10.9 Mavericks, using an Apple-blessed key to sign binaries is a requirement in order to howlisfy the new Gatekeeper requirements.
+As of OS X 10.9 Mavericks, using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
 Because this private key cannot be shared, we'll have to be a bit creative in order for the build process to remain somewhat deterministic.
 Here's how it works: